 Don’t forget to ask about any special offers.
 Not all providers update their website frequently and it is easy to miss a deal which may save you some money.

 Similarly, course providers may offer some flexibility with payment options.
-A lot of training centres offer loans.
+A lot of training centres offer finance.
 Most of the time, they require a minimum of 12 months repayment.
 If you are confident you can pay it back before 12 months you may get yourself a better overall deal.

 While this is usually stated in terms and conditions document you have to agree when signing up for the course it is useful to learn your course cancellation period before you sign up for the course.